facebook/prophet/README.md

 On Windows, R requires a compiler so you'll need to [follow the instructions](https://github.com/stan-dev/rstan/wiki/Installing-RStan-on-Windows) provided by `rstan`.
 The key step is installing [Rtools](http://cran.r-project.org/bin/windows/Rtools/) before attempting to install the package.

+If you have custom Stan compiler settings, install from source rather than the CRAN binary.

 ## Installation in Python

 Prophet is on PyPI, so you can use pip to install it: